-Arduino is a fantastic platform for students and makers to get started quickly in developing embedded applications.
+Arduino is a fantastic platform for students to get started quickly in learning about programming, electronics, sensing and actuation.
 Unfortunately, the platform abstractions hide a lot of “know-how”, which is useful when you are creating/debugging your own circuits and code.

-This course will de-mystify the Arduino platform, giving you an insight into the basics of the AVR® microcontroller (architecture, basic connections, peripherals, memories, fuses etc).
-The course will also introduce you to modeling an application as a state machine and encoding it in a fast embedded control loop.
+This course will de-mystify the Arduino platform, giving you an insight into the basics of the microcontroller unit ("MCU") used on the UNO board.
+You will also learn the basics of software design for embedded applications and how to write fast embedded control loops.

-The concepts will be reinforced via the construction and programming of an Arduino-compatible line-following robot circuit using discrete components (The "Coolduino UNO CETA Robot").
-This robot is currently being used in several local high-school robotics competitions.
+The concepts will be reinforced via the construction and programming of an Arduino-compatible line-following robot circuit using discrete components.
+This platform can be easily reused for your own investigations in electronics, sensing or actuation.